 - Rinse the black beans.

-In the same pan used for the Treviso, stir in the beans, green chiles, Jamaican spice blend, and ¼ cup [⅓ cup] water and season with salt and pepper.
+In the same pan used for the peppers and Treviso, stir in the beans, green chiles, Jamaican spice blend, and ¼ cup [⅓ cup] water and season with salt and pepper.
 Cook over medium heat until the beans are heated through and about half the liquid has evaporated, 1 to 2 minutes.
 Remove from the heat and, using a fork or masher, mash the beans to a coarse paste; season to taste with salt and pepper.

 Transfer the tortillas to individual plates and spoon on the refried beans.
 Top with the peppers and as much nectarine slaw as you like.
 Serve any remaining slaw on the side.